KhalfyKun/KhalfyKun/README.md

 - 👋 Hi, I’m @KhalfyKun
-- 👀 I am the lead developer of a game called FurLong
+- 🎮 I am the lead developer of a game called FurLong
 - 🌱 I’m currently learning Python
-- 💞️ I'm working with Saw
+- 💞️ I'm working in collaboration with Saw

 <!---
 KhalfyKun/KhalfyKun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.